September 2023 - August 2023

-Core courses are mandatory.
-They are structured in six clusters that cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
+Core courses are mandatory and are spread over the two semesters.
+They cover central theoretical and practical issues in the fields of transitional justice, human rights and the rule of law.
 Weekly tutorials given by our Teaching Assistants complement the core courses and allow students to revise and discuss concepts and issues address in class and prepare for exams.